fredgibbs/fredgibbs.github.io/courses/idea-of-nature/schedule.md

 ## Week 3

-### 10/31: Early American Nature (add Merchant and Recovery)
+### 10/31: Early American Nature
 - Discussion of Early Modern Nature readings from last week
 - Carolyn Merchant, _Reinventing Eden: Western Culture as a Recovery Narrative_ [Chapters 4--6], 65--143.
 - George Catlin, _Letters and Notes on the North American Indians_ (Letters 2 and 10), 14--22; 66--79.

 #### Noteworthy
+- Richard White, "Discovering Nature in North America" (1992), 874--891.
 - Noel Perrin, "Forever Virgin: The American View of America" (1989), 13--22.
-- Richard White, "Discovering Nature in North America" (1992), 874--891.
 - Arthur Ekirch, Jr., _Man and Nature in America_ (1973) (2: The Agrarian Dream), 10--21.
 - _American Georgics_, 9--27.